open-atmos/PySDM/paper/paper.md

     affiliation: "1"
   - name: Kamil Górski
     affiliation: "1"
+  - name: Anna Jaruga
+    affiliation: "2"
   - name: Grzegorz Łazarski
-    affiliation: "1"
+    affiliation: "3"
   - name: Michael Olesik
     orcid: 0000-0002-6319-9358
-    affiliation: "1"
+    affiliation: "4"
   - name: Bartosz Piasecki
     affiliation: "1"
   - name: Aleksandra Talar
     affiliation: "1"
 affiliations:
- - name: Jagiellonian University, Kraków, Poland
+ - name: Faculty of Mathematics and Computer Science, Jagiellonian University, Kraków, Poland
    index: 1
+ - name: Division of Geological and Planetary Sciences, California Institute of Technology, Pasadena, California, USA
+   index: 2
+ - name: Faculty of Chemistry, Jagiellonian University, Kraków, Poland
+   index: 3
+ - name: Faculty of Physics, Astronomy and Applied Computer Science, Jagiellonian University, Kraków, Poland
+   index: 4
 bibliography: paper.bib

 ---

 # Summary

-`PySDM` is an open-source Python package for simulating the dynamics of population of particles.
+`PySDM` is an open-source Python package for simulating the dynamics of population of particles undergoing condensational and collisional growth, interacting with a fluid flow and subject to chemical composition changes.
-It is intended to serve as a building block for simulation systems modelling fluid flows involving a dispersed phase, with `PySDM` being responsible for representation of the dispersed phase.
+It is intended to serve as a building block for process-level as well as computational-fluid-dynamics simulation systems involving representation of a continuous (fluid) and a dispersed (aerosol/hydrosol) phases, with `PySDM` being responsible for representation of the dispersed phase.
 As of major version 1 (v1), the development has been focused on atmospheric cloud physics applications, in particular on modelling the dynamics of particles immersed in moist air using the particle-based (a.k.a. super-droplet/moving-sectional/discrete-point Lagrangian) approach to represent the **evolution of size spectrum of aerosol/cloud/rain particles**.

 The package core is a Pythonic high-performance implementation of the Super-Droplet Method (SDM) Monte-Carlo algorithm for representing collisional growth [@Shima_et_al_2009], hence the name.
+The SDM is a probabilistic alternative to the mean-field approach emodied in the Smoluchowski equation, for a comparative outline of both approaches see [@Bartman_and_Arabas_2021].
 `PySDM` has two alternative parallel number-crunching backends available: **multi-threaded CPU backend** based on `Numba` [@Numba] and **GPU-resident backend** built on top of `ThrustRTC` [@ThrustRTC].

-PySDM together with a set of bundled usage examples (`PySDM_examples` subpackage) constitutes a tool for research on cloud microphysical processes, and for testing and development of novel modelling methods.
+PySDM together with a set of developed usage examples constitutes a tool for research on cloud microphysical processes, and for testing and development of novel modelling methods.
-The usage examples were developed embracing the `Jupyter` interactive platform allowing control of the simulations via web browser.
+The usage examples for `Python` were developed embracing the `Jupyter` interactive platform allowing control of the simulations via web browser.
+In addition, the packages ships with tutorial code depicting how **`PySDM` can be used from `Julia` and `Matlab`**.

-All examples are ready for use in the cloud using the `mybinder.org` and the `Google Colab` platforms.
+All Python examples are ready for use in the cloud using the `mybinder.org` and the `Google Colab` platforms.
-The packages ships with tutorial code depicting how **`PySDM` can be used from `Python`, `Julia` and `Matlab`** (`PySDM_tutorials` subpackage).
-Coninuous integration infrastructure used in the development of PySDM (`Travis`, `Github Actions` and `Appveyor`) assures the targetted full usability on **Linux, macOS and Windows** environments (with Python versions 3.7 and above and on 32- and 64-bit architectures).
+Coninuous integration infrastructure used in the development of PySDM assures the targetted full usability on **Linux, macOS and Windows** environments and as of the time of writing full compatibility with Python versions 3.7 through 3.9 is maintained.
 Test coverage for PySDM is reported using the `codecov.io` platform.

-PySDM essential dependencies (`numpy`, `numba`, `pint`, `molmass`, `scipy`) are free and open-sourse and are all available via the PyPI platform.
+PySDM essential dependencies (`numpy`, `scipy`, `numba`, `pint` and `chempy`) are free and open-sourse and are all available via the PyPI platform.
-PySDM ships with a setup.py file allowing **installation using the `pip` package manager** (i.e., `pip install --pre git+https://github.com/atmos-cloud-sim-uj/PySDM.git`).
+PySDM ships with a setup.py file allowing **installation using the `pip` package manager** (i.e., `pip install git+https://github.com/atmos-cloud-sim-uj/PySDM.git`).
-Selected examples have additional dependencies (listed in the `requitrements.txt` file).
 The optional GPU backend relies on proprietary vendor-specific CUDA technology and the accompanying non-free software libraries.
 The GPU backend is implemented using open-source `ThrustRTC` and `CURandRTC` packages released under the Anti-996 license.
 PySDM is released under the **GNU GPL v3 license**.

-Subsequent sections of this paper provide: an outline of PySDM programming interface; an index of examples and tutorials included as of v1.1; an overview of selected relevant open-source software packages; and a description of a set of technical solutions introduced in PySDM that are of potential interest to the wider research software engineering community.
+Subsequent sections of this paper provide: an outline of PySDM programming interface; an index of examples and tutorials included as of v1.3; an overview of other open-source software packages implementing the SDM algorithm; and a description of a set of technical solutions introduced in PySDM that are of potential interest to the wider research software engineering community.

 # API in brief

-Its core is represented with the `PySDM.Core` class which instances are built using the `PySDM.Builder`.

- design is domain-driven.

-In order to depict PySDM API with a practical example, the following listings provide sample code roughly reproducing the Figure 2 from [@Shima_et_al_2009].
+In order to depict PySDM API with a practical example, the following listings provide sample code roughly reproducing the Figure 2 from the
+  [@Shima_et_al_2009] paper in which the SDM algorithm was introduced.

-It is a coalescence-only set-up in which the initial particle size spectrum is exponential and is deterministically sampled to match the condition of each super-droplet having equal initial multiplicity:
+It is a coalescence-only set-up in which the initial particle size spectrum is exponential and is deterministically sampled to match the condition of each super-droplet having equal initial multiplicity, with the multiplicity denoting the number of real particles represented by a single computational particle referred to as a super-droplet:

 ```python
 from PySDM.physics import si